chenhaotian/High-Frequency-Trading-Simulation-System/README.md

 =======
 The goal of HFT is to make it easy to write and test high-frequency trading strategies.

 This package provides a simulated environment with most of the realworld operating rules.
 It also offers varies of order submitting, order flow tracking and summarization functions to simplify strategy writting process.
-After the simualtion, all intermediate information can be easily fethed and analyzed.
+After the simualtion, all intermediate information can be easily fetched and analyzed.

 ### Installation